iosphere/ISHPermissionKit/README.md

 1. Health-App
 2. AdressBook
 3. Calender
-4. Photos
-5. Camera
+4. Camera
-6. Social-Services
+5. Social-Services
-7. Reminders
+6. Reminders
 8. ...

 # How to contribute